-- Appreciate the most important similarities and differences between studying financial decision making in a national and an international context - To understand the basic functions of international financial markets and the way in which international financial institutions interact with these markets - To understand the equilibrium conditions governing international markets for short-term capital and the evidence that has been put forward to test whether these conditions hold in practice information, with the use of the necessary technology

-- To understand the concepts of real and nominal exchange rates and how these relate to the different components of the balance of payments. - To gain an awareness towards fundamental principles in decision-making for international investments
+- Appreciate the most important similarities and differences between studying financial decision making in a national and an international context - To understand the basic functions of international financial markets and the way in which international financial institutions interact with these markets - To understand the equilibrium conditions governing international markets for short-term capital and the evidence that has been put forward to test whether these conditions hold in practice - To understand the concepts of real and nominal exchange rates and how these relate to the different components of the balance of payments. - To gain an awareness towards fundamental principles in decision-making for international investments

 Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), chose the ones that the course is aiming at.

-Project planning and management Respect for difference and multiculturalism Respect for the natural environment
+Project planning and management Search for, analysis and synthesis of data and information, with the use of the necessary Respect for difference and multiculturalism technology Respect for the natural environment Adapting to new situations Showing social, professional and ethical responsibility and Decision-making sensitivity to gender issues Working independently Criticism and self-criticism Production of free, creative and inductive thinking Team work Working in an international environment Others Working in an interdisciplinary environment

-- Employ a range of data sources to evaluate competing explanations of macroeconomic phenomena - Demonstrate adequate self-management, learning, communication, and problem-solving skills - Decision-making - Working independently
+- Employ a range of data sources to evaluate competing explanations of macroeconomic phenomena - Demonstrate adequate self-management, learning, communication, and problemsolving skills - Decision-making - Working independently